the-adrianator/Photo-API-search-app/README.md

 I had to "wire up" this request to an event listener that the user can use to search for different categories of photos.

+I also created a load more button which appeared after search is made and loaded the next page of photos when clicked.

 As for the design, I just partially copied the Pexels Homepage.